ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 4. Click tick box to accept the 'Third-Party' service agreements, then **Provision**.
 5. Monitor for completion on the [Devices](https://control.bluemix.net/devices) page or via email.
-6. Make note of the 'Private IP address' of the VSI for a later step.
+6. Make note of the 'Private IP address' of the VSI for a later step and that under the **Network** section on the **Device Details** page that the VSI is assigned to the correct VLAN.
+If not, delete this VSI and create a new VSI on the correct VLAN.
-7. Verify access to the VSI via the {{site.data.keyword.Bluemix_notm}} private network using ping and SSH from your local workstation over the VPN.
+7. Verify successful access to the VSI via the {{site.data.keyword.Bluemix_notm}} private network using ping and SSH from your local workstation over the VPN.

    ```bash
    ping <VSI Private IP Address>
    SSH root@<VSI Private IP Address>
    ```
    {: codeblock}

-## Adding VLAN to the VRA
+## Routing VLAN access via the VRA

-{: #adding_vlan_to_vra}
+{: #routing_vlan_via_vra}

-The private VLAN(s) and primary IP Subnet(s) for the virtual server will have been assigned by {{site.data.keyword.Bluemix_notm}} to this VRA and you will now route these via the VRA to create the secure private network.
+The private VLAN(s) and primary IP Subnet(s) for the virtual server will have been associated by {{site.data.keyword.Bluemix_notm}} to this VRA.
+At this stage the VSI is still accessible on the {{site.data.keyword.Bluemix_notm}} private network.
+You will now route these via the VRA to create the secure private network and validate by confirming that the VSI is now not accessible.

 1. Proceed to the Gateway Details for the VRA via the [Gateway Appliances](https://control.bluemix.net/network/gateways) page and locate the **Associated VLANs** section on the lower half of the page.
-The assigned VLAN will be listed here.
+The associated VLAN will be listed here.

 2. If it is desired to add additional VLANs at this time, navigate to the **Associate a VLAN** section.
 The drop down box, ‘Select VLAN’ should be enabled and other provisioned VLANs can be selected. ![](images/Gateway-Associate-VLAN.png)

-If no eligible VLAN is shown, no VLANs are available on the same router as the VRA.
-This will require a [support ticket](https://control.bluemix.net/support/unifiedConsole/tickets/add) to be raised to request a private VLAN on the same router as the VRA and for this VLAN to be deleted.
+  - If no eligible VLAN is shown, no VLANs are available on the same router as the VRA.
+This will require a [support ticket](https://control.bluemix.net/support/unifiedConsole/tickets/add) to be raised to request a private VLAN on the same router.
 {:tip}

-3. Click **Associate** to tell {{site.data.keyword.Bluemix_notm}} that the IP routing for this VLAN will now be manged by this VRA.
+  - Click **Associate** to tell {{site.data.keyword.Bluemix_notm}} that the IP routing for this VLAN will now be manged by this VRA.
 Initial VLAN association may take a couple of minutes to complete.
 Once completed the VLAN should be shown under the **Associated VLANs** heading.

 At this stage the VLAN and associated subnet are not protected or routed via the VRA and the VSI is accessible via the {{site.data.keyword.Bluemix_notm}} Private network.
 The status of VLAN will be shown as *Bypassed*.{:tip}